Eager History, Family Crest & Coats of Arms

 - Samuel W. Eager, American politician, Justice of New York Supreme Court 9th District, 1958-60

-- Henry Eager, American Democrat politician, Member of New Mexico State Senate 22nd District, 1937; Alternate Delegate to Democratic National Convention from New Mexico, 1952
+- Henry Eager, American Democratic Party politician, Member of New Mexico State Senate 22nd District, 1937; Alternate Delegate to Democratic National Convention from New Mexico, 1952

 - George Eugene Eager, American politician, U.S. Consul in Barmen, 1914-17